Ukraine: Russians try to storm Mariupol plant, strike Odesa

 A 3-month-old baby was among six people killed when Russia fired cruise missiles at the Black Sea port city of Odesa, officials said.

-President Volodymyr Zelenskyy, meanwhile, said he would meet Sunday in Kyiv with the U.S. secretary of state, Antony Blinken, and secretary of defense, Lloyd Austin.
-He announced the visit at in a news conference and did not immediately share more detail.
-The White House declined comment.

-Zelenskyy also bemoaned the death of the infant in Odesa.
 “The war started when this baby was one month old.
-Can you imagine what is happening?” he said.
+Can you imagine what is happening?”
+President Volodymyr Zelenskyy said.
 “They are just bastards. … I don’t have any other words for it, just bastards.”

+Zelenskyy also announced he would meet Sunday in Kyiv with the U.S. secretary of state, Antony Blinken, and secretary of defense, Lloyd Austin.
+The White House declined comment.
+Zelenskyy gave little detail about logistics of the encounter but noted he was expecting concrete results — “not just presents or some kind of cakes, we are expecting specific things and specific weapons.”

 The fate of the Ukrainians in the sprawling seaside steel mill in Mariupol wasn’t immediately clear; earlier Saturday, a Ukrainian military unit released a video reportedly taken two days earlier in which women and children holed up underground, some for as long as two months, said they longed to see the sun.